Quick highlights:

 - Cut in half from top to bottom

-- Place flat side down
+- Place flat side down on cutting board

 - Make lengthwise cuts, 1/4 inch apart